Snowboarding Profiles' best freestyle snowboards list has now been updated for the 2025-2026 season.

 Capita's Ultrafear manages to be a relatively stable board (up to certain speeds) but still something you can easily press and tweak.
 And, while it's not going to tear up the mountain with carving at high speed, it is pretty fun for lower speed carves.

-And this thing can handle larger jumps better than the likes of the previous 2 boards.
+And this thing can handle larger jumps better than most on this list.

 If you like your freestyle feeling a little more stable and want to go bigger, then the Ultrafear is definitely worth a look.